What is the Disabled Students' Allowance?

 You may also be able to cover travel allowances with your DSA funding.
 This helps with any extra travel costs you may have to attend your university, college, or placement because of your disability.
 The amount you get will depend on your disability.

-These are the common steps you can expect as your complete your DSA application:
+These are the common steps you can expect when applying for DSA support:

-When you apply for DSA, you'll need certain types of documentation to show that you're eligible.
-This is the documentation you can expect to provide:
+When you apply for DSA, you'll need documentation to show that you're eligible.
+For example:

 Condition: Physical or sensory disabilities, long-term health conditions and mental-health conditions